M1911 pistol: Custom models

 Since its inception, the M1911 has lent itself to easy customization.
 Replacement sights, grips, and other aftermarket accessories are the most commonly offered parts, more so since the 1950s and the rise of competitive pistol shooting.

 Price ranges from a low end of around $400 for basic models imported from Turkey (TİSAŞ and GİRSAN) and the Philippines (Armscor, Metro Arms, and SAM Inc.) to more than $4,000 for the best competition or tactical versions (Dan Wesson, Les Baer, Nighthawk Custom, Springfield Custom Shop, and Wilson Combat).

-These modifications can range from changing the external finish, checkering the frame, to hand fitting custom hammers, triggers, and sears.
-Some modifications include installing compensators and the addition of accessories such as tactical lights and even scopes.
+These modifications can range from changing the external finish and checkering the frame to hand-fitting custom hammers, triggers, and sears.
+Some modifications include installing compensators and adding accessories such as tactical lights and even scopes.

 A common modification of John Browning's design is to use a full-length guide rod that runs the full length of the recoil spring.

-This adds weight to the front of the pistol, but does not increase accuracy, and does make the pistol slightly more difficult to disassemble.
-As of 2002, custom guns could cost over and are built from scratch or on existing base models.
+This adds weight to the front of the pistol but does not increase accuracy and makes the pistol slightly more difficult to disassemble.
+As of 2002, custom guns are built from scratch or on existing base models.

 Rechambered versions

 M1911 pistols that were captured/taken from the Korean War were rechambered to use 7.62x25mm ammunition.

-Modern conversion kits are manufactured/sold for a user to convert a M1911-type pistol to fire 7.62x25mm from 9×19mm Parabellum and .38 Super calibers.
+Modern conversion kits are manufactured/sold to enable a user to convert an M1911-type pistol to fire 7.62x25mm from 9×19mm Parabellum and .38 Super calibers.